gkaragoz/Unity3D-Sprite-Animator/README.md

-# Multiplayer-Network-Programming
+# Unity3D: Sprite Animator
-Entity Prediction, Reconciliation, Client/Server Interpolation with Node JS and Unity 3D
+2D sprite animator for Unity 3D instead of default animator of Unity.
+Its perfomance boosted!